Intermesh/groupoffice-docs/using/oauth2/gmail.rst

 .. warning:: LSA were supposed to be phased out by 2020.
 Also, in case you have not clicked the link above, LSA means 'Less Secure App' .
 Please do not use these anymore!

 This guide contains a HOWTO on how to connect your Gmail account through OAuth2 with Group Office.

-.. note:: This module is supported for versions 6.5 and up.

 Create an app
 `````````````